IMG_1043

 A Guide for Parents on What to Expect

-Watching an adolescent struggle can feel heartbreaking and isolating.
-In this partnership, parents will find clarity, hope, and practical tools:
+Watching a young male struggle can feel both heartbreaking and isolating.
+Through this therapeutic partnership, parents gain clarity, hope, and practical, evidence‑informed tools to support their son’s wellbeing.

 Kerry-Jane will meet (in-person or online) to gather background, identify strengths, and set collaborative goals.

-Everything the adolescent shares is private unless there is an immediate risk of harm.
-Parents will receive general updates without breaching trust.
+Everything a young male shares in therapy remains confidential unless there is an immediate risk of harm.
+Parents receive general updates that support collaboration without compromising therapeutic trust.

 Kerry-Jane will track improvements in mood, behaviour, and family interactions, adjusting the plan as needed.